gear-foundation/academy/docs/17-auction-state/state-and-logic.md

 }
 ```

-Let's define the messages that the contract will receive:
+Let's define the messages the contract will receive:

 - `StartAuction { tamagotchi_id, minimum_bid, duration }` - message initiating the start of the auction.
 The Tamagotchi owner must indicate the address of the Tamagotchi contract, the starting price and the duration of the auction;
-- `MakeBid { bid }` - the message from auction participants, to which they must indicate the price (`bid`) they are ready to pay for Tamagotchi;
+- `MakeBid { bid }` - a message from auction participants, to which they must indicate the price (`bid`) they are ready to pay for Tamagotchi;
-- `SettleAuction` - the message that the contract receives after the end of the auction.
+- `SettleAuction` - the message the contract receives after the end of the auction.
 If there were bids, then the auction contract assigns Tamagotchi to the auction winner.
 Otherwise, the auction contract assigns Tamagotchi to the previous owner.

 ```rust
 pub type TamagotchiId = ActorId;